 “The secret of success is constancy of purpose.”
 Benjamin Disraeli

-The fundamental purpose of forestry is to serve the needs and values of future and present generations, while using practices that maintain and/or incrementally restore a forest’s productivity, diversity and quality – its ecological condition.
+The fundamental purpose of forestry is to serve the needs (and values) of future and present generations, while performing practices that maintain and/or incrementally maintain and restore a forest’s productivity, diversity and quality.

 Good decisions are based on sound information, can be successfully implemented and will have a positive impact.

-Sustainable forestry is about people organizing themselves to perpetuate a forest’s desired attributes for specific purposes.
-Forests do different things better at different stages of forest succession (stand development), so the way forward is to align human needs and values with a forest’s capacity to deliver these benefits.
+Sustainable forestry is about people organizing ourselves to perpetuate a forest’s desired attributes for specific purposes.
+Forests do different things better at different stages of forest succession (stand development).
+The way forward is to align human needs (and values) with a forest’s capacity to deliver the desired benefits.

-For forest sustainability is to be achievable, we must know how to assess its outcomes.
+For forest sustainability is to be successful, we must monitor and assess the outcomes of what we do.

 Aldo Leopold (1887-1948) was an American author, philosopher, conservationist, ecologist and forester.
 He was professionally committed to using land without degradation.
 In the 1930’s, he established the discipline of wildlife management at the University of Wisconsin.
 Leopold is best known for his book A Sand County Almanac (1949).

-Leopold understood that people need to make a living from the land, but also need food, shelter, and clothing.
+Leopold knew people need to make a living from the land, while providing food, and shelter.
 He also understood that land provides purpose, community and beauty, the foundation of sane and honourable lives.

 Leopold invented the phrase “Thinking like a mountain” – which means having a deep appreciation for the profound interconnectedness of the processes and patterns of nature.